Skip to main content

 Breastfeeding early and often will help you make enough milk for your growing baby.
 The more often you feed, the more milk your body will produce.

-Babies feed frequently during the evening and sometimes through the night.
-This also helps to increase your milk supply.
+Babies feed often during the evening and sometimes through the night.
+This also helps to boost your milk supply.

 Holding your baby